how to gain muscle mass

 Appointments

-Point out the loads you use, the exercises you do, repetitions, sets, how you felt and what has changed.
+Point out the loads you use, the exercises you do, repetitions, sets, how you felt and what changed.

 This will help you to be aware of whether you are really evolving or not.